Brooklyn Sexual Harassment Lawyer

 Consider the following actions:

-- Document Everything: Keep detailed records of incidents, including dates, times, locations, and any potential witnesses.
+- Document everything: Keep detailed records of incidents, including dates, times, locations, and any potential witnesses.
 Save all communications, including emails or text messages.

-- Report the Harassment: Follow your company’s procedures for reporting harassment.
+- Report the harassment: Follow your company’s procedures for reporting harassment.
 This often involves Human Resources or a designated supervisor.

-- Seek Legal Advice: Speaking with a sexual harassment lawyer in Brooklyn helps you better understand your rights and possible next steps.
+- Seek legal advice: Speaking with a sexual harassment lawyer in Brooklyn helps you better understand your rights and possible next steps.
 At Brown Kwon & Lam, we offer personalized consultations to guide you.

-- Utilize Support Networks: Use support groups or helplines to help address the emotional impact of harassment.
+- Utilize support networks: Use support groups or helplines to help address the emotional impact of harassment.

 In New York City, reporting sometimes involves contacting a specific office or submitting written complaints.
 Filing a timely report with the New York City Commission on Human Rights can trigger an independent investigation, regardless of the size of your employer.
 Taking these steps often accelerates the process, especially with Brooklyn’s larger employers who may have dedicated HR contacts for these matters.